pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

 - To back up a large volume of data at a fast speed
 - To get a direct backup of data as SST files (key-value pairs)

-For other backup needs, refer to [Backup and Restore Overview](backup-restore-overview.md) to select an appropriate backup method.
+For other backup needs, refer to [Backup and Restore Overview](backup-restore-overview.md) to choose an appropriate backup method.

 > **Note:**
 >